MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 > - Information barrier groups cannot be created across tenants.
 > - Using bots to add users is not supported in version 1.
 > - Private channels are compliant to information barrier policies that you configure.
-> - New: For Information barriers support for SharePoint site connected to Teams - click [here](https://docs.microsoft.com/en-us/sharepoint/information-barriers#segments-associated-with-microsoft-teams-sites)
+> - New: For Information about barriers support for SharePoint site connected to Teams, click [here](https://docs.microsoft.com/sharepoint/information-barriers#segments-associated-with-microsoft-teams-sites).

 Information barrier policies also prevent lookups and discovery.
 This means that if you attempt to communicate with someone you should not be communicating with, you will not find that user in the people picker.